McGowanBrennan/flag-guesser-game/README.md

 ### Live Version

-Play a live version of the game here:
+Play a live version of the game here: https://main.dmf5e2kgltgd3.amplifyapp.com/

 ### Future Additions

 - Leaderboard using Firestore
 - Game options (more questions, more selections, etc)
-- Time keeper